Global Site Navigation (use tab and down arrow)

 The UNB Law tax clinic educates students on Canadian income tax and assists students with their income tax returns.
 The clinic files tax returns, free of charge, for interested UNB students.

-The Clinic will be open from March 20 to April 14.
+The clinic will be open from March 11 to April 11 in the Gérard V. La Forest Law Library (Room 301B).

 Book an appointment